tanjagllafce/Tanjagllafce/README.md

 - [Final Case Study Paper](IPEDS-College-Enrollment-Analysis/report/Case%20Study%203.docx)

 ## Key Takeaways:
--**Elmhurst’s retention and graduation rates sit in the middle of the range for institutions of similar size** -**Elmhurst’s tuition and fees are substantially lower than their peers** -**Elmhurst’s admission rate is higher and its yield rate lower than comparison institutions**
+- **Elmhurst’s retention and graduation rates sit in the middle of the range for institutions of similar size**
+- **Elmhurst’s tuition and fees are substantially lower than their peers**
+- **Elmhurst’s admission rate is higher and its yield rate lower than comparison institutions**

 ---